rgaskill/rgaskill.github.com/_posts/2013-3-12-indexeddb-delete.markdown

     testacular start

-The test is currently configured to run in chrome but it will run in Firefox as well If you want to run the test in Firefox update the [testacular.conf.js](https://github.com/rgaskill/indexeddb-test/blob/master/testacular.conf.js)
+The test is currently configured to run in chrome but it will run in Firefox as well.
+If you want to run the test in Firefox update the [testacular.conf.js](https://github.com/rgaskill/indexeddb-test/blob/master/testacular.conf.js)

     //replace